j-stach/slouch/README.md

     Duration::from_secs(5) // Timeout duration
 ).unwrap();
 ```
-3. Send a message and receive a response.
+3. Send a message and receive a response. <br>
 `OuchResponse` is an enum that can be matched to extract message values.
 ```rust
 use slouch::account_query;